heshanfu/react-scroll-collapse/README.md

 ##### isOpened : PropTypes.bool

-A boolean to pass into the <Collapse> component (also uses isOpened) which controls the expanded state.
+A boolean which controls the expanded state and triggers the open close animation.

+##### isOpenedInit: PropTypes.bool
+A boolean - default expanded state.

 ##### expandCollapse : PropTypes.func